The Importance of Vocational Expert Testimony at a Disability Hearing

 Here’s an example of a common exchange during vocational expert testimony about past work:

 Along with the DOT, the VE has additional software tools (OccuBrowse and Job Browse Pro are the most popular programs) that help determine the number of jobs available under a particular DOT code.
-Because judges need to decide if jobs exist in significant numbers that an applicant can do, consulting the VE to get these numbers is key.
+Because judges need to decide if jobs exist in significant numbers that a claimant can do, consulting the VE to get these numbers is key.

 Answering the Judge’s Hypothetical RFC Questions

-Nearly all hypotheticals begin the same way: "Assume an individual of the claimant's age, education, work experience, and the following limitations."
-The ALJ then lists some functional restrictions that the judge thinks might best reflect your limitations according to your testimony and your medical record.
-After describing a set of limitations, the ALJ will ask the VE "Can an individual with those restrictions perform the claimant's past work?"
+Judges ask hypothetical RFCs in order to determine whether any jobs exist that you can do despite your current limitations.
+Nearly all hypotheticals begin the same way: “Assume an individual of the claimant’s age, education, work experience, and the following limitations.”
+The ALJ then lists some functional limitations that the judge thinks might best reflect your limitations according to your testimony and your medical record.
+After describing a set of limitations, the ALJ will ask the VE “Can an individual with those restrictions perform the claimant’s past work?”

 The VE compares the hypothetical RFC with the RFC that’s required to perform your past work and answers either yes or no. The judge will then ask “Can an individual with those restrictions perform any other job in the national economy?”
 The vocational expert either provides names and DOT codes of jobs that fall within the abilities of that RFC, or tells the judge that no jobs exist for somebody with those limitations.